 The course is intended for adults with a higher education diploma, including both students and staff members of Leiden University, as well as interested parties who have no connection to Leiden University.
 The course is open to any person aged 17 or older with a completed secondary school education.

 There are no entry requirements with respect to knowledge of Arabic.
-A basic knowledge of English and Dutch is required.
+A basic knowledge of English is required.